billbuchanan/trust4futures/README.md

 # Trust4Futures
 This is a collaboration between Edinburgh Napier University, TAGES and Istanbul Blockchain Women and funded by the EIT Deep Tech Talent Initiative of the European Institute of Innovation and Technology (EIT).
-The main Web site is [here](https://trust4futures.com/).
+The main Web site is [here](https://trust4futures.com/) and the associated Moodle site is [here](https://moodlecommunity.napier.ac.uk/course/view.php?id=960).

 ## Developing Deep Tech Skills in Digital Trust